Nooowayjose/Website/README.md

-# Personal Website
+#Website

-My personal website that includes a bio, portfolio, and other good stuff.
-Currently under development and will be updated from time to time.
+My personal website where I share ideas and thoughts to the incredibly weird, but amazing internet.